 When Culture Shock Sets In

-You’re not really understanding the language, but eh…so what?
+You may not be understanding the language, but eh…so what?
 That will come in time.
 In the meantime, you’re taking it all in.
 The sights, the sounds, the colors.
 The food and the scenery!
 Everything is fantastic!
 Until suddenly—it isn’t.

 Reality hits you like a pile of bricks.
 You can’t understand.
 Anything.